isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-13-post-Butterfly Pea.md

 <section>
 	<h4>Growing:</h4>
 <p>Bean plants generally don’t require much fertilising because they are able to fix their own nitrogen. </p>
-<p>Because the vines will grow on top of each other, it is a good practice to prune regularly and remove dead leaves and vines to improve ventilation and allow light to reach more of the plant. </p>
+<p>Because the vines will grow on top of each other, it is a good practice to <a href="https://staging.dmhtu0pi4p9u7.amplifyapp.com/page-index/horticulture-techniques/pruning/">prune regularly</a> and remove dead leaves and vines to improve ventilation and allow light to reach more of the plant. </p>
 	<br>
 </section>